jpowerwa/animalia/README.md

 Your job is to write an implementation that satisfies the API specification and verify your implementation.
 You may use any implementation language you prefer provided we can run your submission on our hardware.
 Your submission must instructions for how to run your submission, including whatever preliminary steps are required to set up the build and runtime environments on our computers.
 We use Macs with the latest OSX, so you can assume that environment or a comparable enviroment like a modern Linux distribution.
 Unfortunately we cannot support submissions that require Microsoft Windows to run.

+# Submitting your Implementation

+If are are reading this then you already have github account.
+In your github account create a repository for your submission.
+Include a readme.md, just like the file you are currently reading, to describe how to run and test your solution.
+To submit your implementation send us a link to your solution, or add us as collaborators if your solution repository is private.

 # Assessment and Interview

 After we receive your submission we will conduct a code review and execute our suite of integration tests that assert the correctness of the API.
 Through the course of our review and testing we will assess your implementation on several different critiera: